 Or a zen master chanting deep resonating notes while slightly levitating off the ground.

-Maybe it’s your eclectic aunt surrounded by crystals and incense.
+Maybe it’s your eclectic aunt who surrounds herself with crystals and incense.

 The truth is, most of the people practicing meditation around the world are just like you.